cj-mills/christianjmills/posts/crop-images-on-gpu-tutorial/index.md

 ## Introduction

-In this post, we'll cover how to create a square crop of an image in Unity.
-The approach used in this tutorial can be adapted to crop other sections of an image as well.
+In this post, we cover how to create a square crop of an image in Unity without using a shader.
+You can also adapt the approach described in this tutorial to crop other parts of images.